zio/zio/docs/datatypes/tarray.md

 ## Perform side-effect for `TArray` elements

-`foreach` is used for performing side-effect for each element in array:
+`foreach` is used for performing side-effect for each element in the array:

 ```scala mdoc:silent
 import zio._